MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-managing-projects-with-jobs.md

 4. On the **Options** FastTab, fill in the posting date and define whether you want to create one invoice per task or just a single invoice for all tasks.
 5. Choose the **OK** button to create the invoice and choose the **OK** button on the confirmation page.

- After Tricia creates the invoice, she can access it from **Sales & Marketing** under **Order Processing** and do additional processing.
+ After Tricia creates the invoice, she can access it from the **Sales Order Processor** Role Centre, for example.

 ### <a name="to-post-a-new-sales-invoice"></a>To post a new sales invoice